Dervall/Piglet/README.md

 Apart from compiling the source yourself, the easiest way to get your hands on the library is to use NuGet.
 Just search for Piglet, and you shall be rewarded.

+# 1.3.0
+* Piglet now supports Unicode!
+Piglet will now lex the full unicode character set.
+* You can now specify the lexer runtime, giving you more options on the speed tradeoffs of lexer construction and lexer runtime

 # 1.2.2
 * Added support for ignoring expressions in fluent configuration parsing.